 The verb “shall" expresses a requirement strictly to be followed and from which no deviation is permitted in order to comply with the Eurocodes.

 The verb “should” expresses a highly recommended choice or course of action.
-Subject to national regu-lation and/or any relevant contractual provisions, alternative approaches could be used/adopted where technically justified.
+Subject to national regulation and/or any relevant contractual provisions, alternative approaches could be used/adopted where technically justified.

 The verb “may" expresses a course of action permissible within the limits of the Eurocodes.